indieSoftware/Navigator/README.md

 Calling the destination as a function obtains a fully resolved `HomePageView` from `HomeDestinationsView`, complete and ready to go.

 See the 'DemoDependency.swift' file in the NavigatorDemo project for a possible dependency injection mechanism.

-### Dismissing Presented Views

-*Introduction coming soon, in the meantime, see Demo project for examples.*

-### Checkpoints

-*Introduction coming soon, in the meantime, see Demo project for examples.*

-### Deep Linking Support

-*Introduction coming soon, in the meantime, see Demo project for examples.*

 ## Documentation